ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       oversees our Supply Chain.
 He is qualified in CIPS (Chartered Institute of Procurement & Supply) and has over 10 years experience in production manufacturing.
-His skills have recently been utilised to support our production team with project management for an urgent order.
+His skills have recently been utilised to support our production team with project management for urgent customer orders.
 Oliver is an F1 fanatic and an awesome snowboarder!
     image: /img/team4-2-.png
     interests:
       - formula1